acaxlabs/xenon-bitwise-behavior/README.md

 # xenon-bitwise-behavior
-Simplifies the functionality of a few bitwise operations
+Simplifies the functionality of a few bitwise operations for bit flags